 This page will feature interesting diagnostic cases.
 Visit often to see our changing caseload.

 Hardware disease in beef cows is seen most often prior to calving when cows are being fed ground hay.
 The images show that the heart and one lung are stained with stomach contents that leaked along the penetrating wire.
-The other image is of the penetrating wire which was pushed through the reticulum into the pericardial sac.
 The growing near term fetus pushes the stomachs forward and precipitates hardware disease.
 It is important to keep wire out of hay bales.
 Hay grinding equipment should have functioning magnets to remove metal objects.
 Tire feeders should also be inspected for wear.
 Any tires with exposed metal should be disposed of.

 A dead six-week-old calf was brought to the laboratory.
 Two others from a group of seventy had died an hour after being given a booster vaccination.
 The lungs had marked pulmonary edema and trachea was filled with froth.
 No other significant findings were identified.
 A diagnosis of anaphylaxis was determined.
 The initial vaccination had been given at birth.
 Cattlemen should keep epinephrine available when giving booster shots or other injections.
 See your veterinarian to obtain this emergency treatment.